How Understanding the Life Cycle Stages of an Ecommerce Website Can Facilitate Growth

 Here’s another example I see often.
 Merchants come to us wanting to start some sort of CRO or testing initiative.
 But their site is already facing multiple challenge criteria.
 You don’t need to test when you know what’s wrong – you need to test when you don’t know what’s wrong or what’s going to work better.
 Testing when you know what’s wrong will only affirm what you already know.
 If you have a hunch, but really aren’t sure, testing can always confirm for you.
 That said, very often there is low hanging fruit that can be addressed way before testing needs to happen.
 My point is we want you to be as efficient as you can be in your decision making.

 It’s tempting to get attached to the idea that your retail company should be on a non-stop, trajectory of growth.
 But this isn’t true for any business, yet alone those in ecommerce.
 Technology is changing all the time, and sometimes these changes create new challenges for online retailers.
 When you know the current life cycle of your business – whether it’s challenge, equilibrium, or growth – you can address issues in the optimal order.
 As a result, your investment in your company’s online store will yield a greater return.
-The key is to make sure the technical problems are solved first, so your customers finalize their purchases without friction.
+Make sure to solve the technical problems first, so your customers finalize their purchases without friction.